ARION

 Hatteras coughed into his hand.
 “Arion said I was a wire-haired terrier — not an animal I would have chosen on my own if I’d had a choice.
 I’ve seen pictures, but it all sounds like a fairy tale.”

 “I was a leopard,” Grant said, “but I wouldn’t have minded the look.
 All the same, I’m glad to be human.
-The reset erased a few physical ailments I had before we left Earth, so that turned out a benefit in the end.”
+The renovation erased a few physical ailments I had before we left Earth, so that turned out a benefit in the end.”

 Kate turned to Maggie.
 “What about you?”